Shashankmishra3003/Angular-DotNetCore-Project/README.md

 <li>Users can select the uploaded photos as Main Profile photo, this feature makes use of Parent to child component and Any to any component communication</li>
 <li>Users can see the Last Active time of their matches</li>
 <li>Users can Filter and Sort their matches.</li>
+<li>Users can send and receive Private messages to each other.
+Message are shown in a Chat format</li>
 </ul>